Modeling and Predictive Control for the Treatment of Hyperthyroidism: Introduction

 \section{Introduction}

 The pituitary-thyroid feedback loop is a natural control loop in the human body.
-Loosely speaking, the mechanisms are the following (as illustrated in Figure~\ref{fig:HPT_axis}).
+As illustrated in Fig.~\ref{fig:HPT_axis}, the main mechanisms are the following \citep{gardner2000basic}.
 The pituitary secretes thyroid-stimulating-hormone ($TSH$), which stimulates at the thyroid gland the synthesis of the hormones triiodothyronine ($T_3$) and thyroxine ($T_4$).
-In peripheral organs like the liver and the kidney, $T_4$ is converted into $T_3$ by 5'-deiodinase type I (D1) and 5'-deiodinase type~II.
-Moreover, $T_4$ inhibits the production of $TSH$ at the pituitary, whereas thyrotropin-releasing hormone ($TRH$) stimulates the synthesis of $TSH$.
+In peripheral organs like the liver and the kidney, $T_4$ is converted into the biologically active $T_3$ by 5'-deiodinase type I (D1) and 5'-deiodinase type~II (D2).
+Moreover, in the pituitary, central $T_3$ inhibits the production of $TSH$, whereas thyrotropin-releasing hormone ($TRH$) stimulates the synthesis of $TSH$.